AMWA-TV/is-11/docs/Data Model.md

 ![Extended IS-04 Model Diagram](../docs/images/is-11-data-model.png)

-The IS-04 heirarchy is preserved with the exception of the addition of Sender can identify an association with 0 or more Input resources and Receiver can identify an association with 0 or more Output resources.
+The IS-04 hierarchy is preserved with the exception of the addition of Sender can identify an association with 0 or more Input resources and Receiver can identify an association with 0 or more Output resources.

 ## Input Representation